 Then there’s the Italian elegance of Portmeirion.
 Made famous by cult 1960s TV series The Prisoner, the village’s architectural allure is matched by the beauty of the nearby Dwyryd Estuary — think white sand beaches and secret caves.

-For more inspiration about Snowdonia, find time-saving itineraries and tips in the Rough Guide Staycations Snowdonia and North Wales Dropdown content guidebook.
+For more inspiration about Snowdonia, find time-saving itineraries and tips in the Rough Guide Staycations Snowdonia and North Walesguidebook.

-With its sweeping horizons, broad sandy beaches (like Holkham Bay), and wonderful waterways, Norfolk Dropdown content has long attracted travellers looking for beautiful back-to-nature breaks.
+With its sweeping horizons, broad sandy beaches (like Holkham Bay), and wonderful waterways, Norfolk has long attracted travellers looking for beautiful back-to-nature breaks.

 If that sounds like you, visit in spring to enjoy some of the region’s top wildlife experiences.
 For example, seal-spotting trips start in March.
 Departing from Morston quay, the ferry stops at Blakeney Point Nature Reserve, where dunes, shingle, salt marshes and mudflats attract seabirds from late spring.

 Another great way to immersive yourself in wildlife while being wowed by wide-open vistas is to boat the Norfolk Broads.
 Take your pick from rowing, motor boating, or skippering a sailing boat.
 Alternatively, the Norfolk Coastal Cycleway traverses an Area of Outstanding Natural Beauty, and it’s agreeably flat, too.